AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/my-work-widget.md

 * All approvals
 * Team requests

-For information about adding widgets to your New Home page, see [Customize New Home](/help/quicksilver/workfront-basics/using-home/new-home/get-started-with-new-home.md).
+For information about adding widgets to your New Home page, see [Add, edit, or remove widgets in New Home](/help/quicksilver/workfront-basics/using-home/new-home/add-edit-remove-widgets-in-new-home.md).